dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 ## Active Directory
-Now let's do the same thing in AD.
-As there is no built-in functionality for dynamic groups I have created the script [Sync-DynamicAdGroupMember.ps1](https://github.com/dominikduennebacke/Sync-DynamicAdGroupMember).
+Now let's do the same in AD.
+As there is no built-in functionality for dynamic groups, I have created the script [Sync-DynamicAdGroupMember.ps1](https://github.com/dominikduennebacke/Sync-DynamicAdGroupMember).
 Let's see what it does.

 > **.DESCRIPTION**
 > The Sync-DynamicAdGroupMember.ps1 loops thru all AD groups that have a Get-ADUser filter query defined on a speficied extensionAttribute.